Search

 Another thing to be aware of is what other things (medication or drugs) you are taking.
 It’s important to be aware of any contraindications, that is how kava might interact negatively with other things you are taking.
 We know that kava is safe on its own, but like many medications, it shouldn’t be taken with certain other substances.

 The last thing we’ll mention is knowing the type of kava you are drinking.
-Kava has two main effects; light and euphoric on your mind, known as “heady” or sedating and muscle relaxing, known as “heavy”.
+Kava has two main effects: light and euphoric on your mind, known as “heady” or sedating, and muscle relaxing, known as “heavy”.
 Generally, heady kavas are drunk during the day when you are being social.
 Heavy kavas are best used at night before going to bed.
 They also have different strengths.
 So like alcohol, it is possible to drink too much.
 However, it takes a lot more kava to impair you and won’t leave you totally out of it like alcohol can.

 Don’t be scared off